-Subject to certain statutory restrictions, public companies may repurchase or sell their own shares.
-Private companies may only repurchase and sell their own shares in a few exceptional cases.
+Subject to certain statutory restrictions, publicly listed companies may repurchase or sell their own shares.
+Private companies may only repurchase and sell their own shares in a few exceptional cases but may never hold their own shares for an extended period of time.

-The board of directors, or a central securities depository (if the company's shares are registered with such depository), is required to maintain a share register of all of the company's shares and shareholders.
+The board of directors (Sw. styrelse), or a central securities depository (if the company's shares are registered with such depository), is required to maintain a share register of all of the company's shares and shareholders.

-Public companies must have a share capital of at least SEK 500,000 (approximately USD 61,000) and private companies must have a share capital of at least SEK 50,000 (approximately USD 6,100).
+Public companies must have a share capital of at least SEK 500,000 and private companies must have a share capital of at least SEK 25,000.